 Continue on to Ouspenski Cathedral.
 This red-brick cathedral was built on a hill in the late 19th century.
 It is impossible to miss it from the market square.

-To round off your day in Helsinki, head to Café regatta for a little immersion in Scandinavian culture.
+Café regatta for a little immersion in Scandinavian culture.
 Café regatta is located in a small red wooden cottage by the water.
 Only 4 tables are available inside, however, you can find plenty of seats outside with an amazing view over the sea and even a fire pit.
 They serve lunch and their cinnamon buns are to die for!
 You can even buy sausages and grill them yourself with the café fire pit.
 Grab a warm drink and sit by the water to watch the Finns dip into the frozen sea and go back to the sauna.

 After this lovely break, we went back to the city center to explore it a bit further but also check the permanent Christmas shops and the shop dedicated to the Finnish cartoon Momin that Toni grew up with.
 After that, it was time for us to head back to Tallinn.